M0TTB / M6BBC - QSL Cards Received

 AP2IA Google tells the story & confidence of return lasted about 10 minutes after working him.

 AU30SHI Indian special event station, always going to be tricky.
-India postal service very insecure.
+Indian postal service very insecure.

 EP3HF Never going to be easy, no reply to e-mails - Painful being a new one, but you've got to try.

-HS0ZIQ Good guy, Thai postal service extremely insecure & civil disturbances when sent.
+HS0ZIQ Thai postal service extremely insecure & civil disturbances in Thailand when sent.

 JY6ZZ Club station in Jordan, always on to a loser with this.

-PZ5RA Confirmed as not received, good guy but Suriname post very insecure, $$ only doesn't help
+PZ5RA Confirmed as not received, ok guy but Suriname post very insecure, $$ only doesn't help

 SV9COL Confirmed as not received.
-SV postal service known as rather insecure
+SV postal service known as very insecure

 SV2DXA Out of cards, but not confident given political qrz entry.
 BURO best for EU, lesson learned.